AvChilds/serviced_accommodation_ML_project/README.md

 ## 🏡 **Predicting High-Occupancy Short-Term Rentals: A Machine Learning Approach for Property Investment Decisions**

+This project was completed  as a final project for my +Masters programme in Machine Learning and A.I.
-This masters-level project dives into the world of **Serviced accommodation listings in Essex** with the goal of assisting a holiday lettings company select profitable properties to invest in based on historical Airbnb listing data.
+It dives into the world of **Serviced accommodation listings in Essex** with the goal of assisting a holiday lettings company select profitable properties to invest in based on historical Airbnb listing data.

+My next steps to continue to expand the data set and improve the feature engineering and modelling.
+In the meantime, I would be grateful for any feedback for improvements!
+You can email me at techtorty@gmail.com

 ### 🧠 Project Objective